Touchpoint: Social media use

-Social media and the Internet have produced new technology-based communication channels, known as digital platforms.
-Digital platforms have played a major role in the communication abilities between a company and its consumers.

-Social media is a fast evolving marketing channel that continues to have a strong influence in our daily lives.
-It is an effective touchpoint that targets a wide range of people in a cost-effective way.
-There is a delicate balance when managing the marketing of a brand through social media to maintain its reputation, i.e., protecting it against negativity, and increasing brand awareness through new touchpoints while encouraging profound connections between the brand and the consumer.
+Social media is a marketing channel used as a touchpoint to reach a wide audience.
+Managing a brand through social media involves maintaining its reputation, addressing negative feedback, and using new touchpoints to build brand awareness and consumer engagement.

 As consumers are continually engaging with technology, the expectations of a company or brand have been altered.
 Some marketers view social media as a way of providing promotional messages and offers to potential consumers.
 However, social media such as Facebook, is envisioned to be a platform connecting friends and colleagues worldwide.
 Social media is a way for companies to communicate their brand to consumers.

 Research shows the most frequently used social media digital touchpoints are Instagram, Twitter at 96 percent, Facebook at 94 percent and LinkedIn at 83 per cent.
 All touchpoints on social media have a high level of interaction and communication between the company and the consumer, through the ability to post and respond directly to comments.
 Ninety-two percent of companies have created a Facebook page, and companies that create multiple posts of both information and promotional material maintain a high interaction with their consumers.
 Through social media touchpoints the opportunity for a two-way conversation with customers can develop allowing the company to gain customer feedback instantly and monitor customer satisfaction.
 This two-way interaction is becoming a co-creative process where consumers are encouraged to relay feedback of their preferences and experiences of a brand for the company's consideration and comparison to improve their existing advertising of that brand.
 However, if a company is not consistently active on social media this can lead to a high level of customer created content.
 This can result in both positive and negative outcomes as social media is great for networking a product, but negative comments can turn consumers against a product or brand.